Szymeg/symfony/README.md

 # symfony
 Largest values for the Stern Sequence.
 Made using Symfony framework.
+Project I was tasked to do as a part of the recruitment process.

 To get the idea of how the algorithm works i suggest looking into this article (formula is described on the first page): https://cs.uwaterloo.ca/journals/JIS/VOL17/Lansing/lansing2.pdf